atl learnings

 Markers captured in conversation (the inline <!-- learning ... --> notes Claude drops mid-session) are transferred into the queue exactly once, deduped by content hash.
 The /drain skill folds each pending item into the knowledge base (wiki / journal / agent KB), then acks it — so a processed item is deleted and can never be re-reported.
 That processed-then-deleted design is what structurally kills v1's long-session re-report bug class: reports come from the queue, never from re-scanning an ever-growing transcript.

 The queue is one embedded bbolt file at ~/.atl/queue.db — no server, no daemon.
 Every project's queue lives in that one file, isolated into per-project buckets keyed by the working directory.
-All three subcommands operate on the current project (the directory you run them in).
+All of these subcommands operate on the current project (the directory you run them in).

 When to use it